Will Nikon release a Nikon Z7III? I think so and here are the possible rumored specs of the Nikon Z7III (Updated 09/13/2025 with new sensor spec)

 Nikon Z7II with the NIKKOR Z MC 105mm f/2.8 VR S lens

-As for an estimated relase date, I would say sometime later during this calendar year.
+As for an estimated release date, I would say sometime later during this calendar year, possibly near the holidays in December.

-Let me know in the comments section below what you think the Z7III may offer in improvements and when it might be released.
+Let me know in the comments section below what you think the Z7III may offer in improvements and when it might be released (no sign-in required to leave a comment).

 Robert G Allen Photography